Want to Become More Mindful About Your Money? Try Kakeibo

 Ask yourself: Did your actions align with your financial goals?
 What were your successes and failures?
 Think about how you can improve going into the month ahead.

-If you want more control over your spending, kakeibo is a great budgeting style to try.
+If you want more control over your spending, the Japanese art of kakeibo is a great budgeting style to try versus other budgeting systems for the following reasons:

 You don’t have to follow set budget percentages.
 How you spend your money is truly a reflection of your unique financial goals.